eschabell/openshift-bpmsuite-workshop/README.md

 Red Hat JBoss BPM Suite Workshop
 ================================
-This git repository helps you get up and running quickly with a Cloud hosted workshop on JBoss BPM Suite that gets you started building your very own employee rewards process.
+This git repository helps you get up and running quickly with a cloud hosted workshop on JBoss BPM Suite that gets you started building your very own employee rewards process.

 Enjoy!